Weekly Sermons

 Download

-Peace With Christ Lutheran Church sermon image for the sermon titled "Elijah: Food For Life"
+Peace With Christ Lutheran Church sermon image for the sermon titled "Sheep and the Shepherd"

 The Scripture readings for this day are: